 Many of the beaches that surround Rota Vicentina are great for surf because the amazing Atlantic waves they can get in there.

-You can also find beaches with calm waters just to relax and swim while you’re resting from the walk.
+You can also find beaches with calm waters just to relax and swim while you’re resting from the walk in Portugal.
 Taking the feet out of the walking boots and paddling them in the sea is I’m sure, exactly what heaven feels like.

-Hikers haven’t found out about Rota Vicentina yet so the walking tracks aren’t over packed with trekkers and I really absorbed and indulged in the peace and quiet I escaped for.
+Hikers haven’t found out about the Rota Vicentina trail yet.
+So, the walking tracks aren’t over packed with trekkers.
+I really absorbed and indulged in the peace and quiet I escaped for.